scullxbones/akka-persistence-mongo/README.md

 ### What's new?

+#### 0.0.7
+ - Fix metrics bug by which all timers were shunted to the JE timer

 #### 0.0.6
  - Fixed goofy name for extension - now is `MongoPersistenceExtension`, matching the [metrics docs](#metrics) below